Theodore J. Lowi: Biography

-Theodore J. Lowi was born on July 9, 1931 in Gadsden, Alabama.
+Theodore J. Lowi was born on July 9, 1931, in Gadsden, Alabama, to a Jewish family.
 He and his wife, Angele, reared two children, Anna and Jason.
 He made his home in Ithaca, New York.
 Lowi obtained a Bachelor of Arts from Michigan State University in 1954, and a Master of Arts and Ph.D. from Yale University in New Haven, Connecticut, in 1955 and 1961, respectively.
 He served as president of the American Political Science Association (APSA), in 1991, and as president of the International Political Science Association, from 1997 to 2000.

 In a poll of the APSA membership in 1978 he was named the most influential political scientist in the United States.
 In a membership survey of the Political Organizations and Parties section of the APSA in 1990, he was one of 40 scholars mentioned four or more times, among the total 137 scholars cited by the 265 respondents, as having a major influence on their research area.
 Lowi was a frequent guest on NPR, PBS, and cable television news-issues talk shows.